Thursday, October 30, 2025

 What should you do?

-• Draw some swirling autumn leaves above the hands and color them with oil pastels.
+3. Draw swirling autumn leaves above the hands and color those with oil pastels.

-• Paint the background with diluted liquid water color paint leaving some space on the edges.
+4. Paint the background with diluted liquid watercolor paint leaving some space on the edges.

-• Variant: choose real autumn leaves instead of drawn ones.
-Stick them on the drawing AFTER painting and drying the background.
+5. Or: choose real autumn leaves instead of drawn ones.
+Stick them on the drawing after painting and drying the background.

 Works of art made by students of grade 3.